pillowslept/ui-votes-test/app/README.md

 This branch contains:

-* Home design
+* All of the exercise including interaction with API.
-* Interactive votes for the cards
+* Maximum 3 votes per person card.
-* Style adjustments
-* Communication with store (Using Vuex)
-* Initial data loaded from JSON file.
+* Integration with backend API and Vuex Store.

 ## Project setup
 ```